CTE Annual Report 2023-2024

 Promoting Student Engagement: Learning Technologies

 CTE supports instructors in using many different learning technologies, such as Akindi, Bongo, Crowdmark, iClickers, PebblePad, peerScholar, Piazza, and more.
-One of the more widely used learning technologies—Perusall—promotes engagement by making it easy for students to collaboratively read, annotate, and comment on shared online documents, like this:
+One of the more widely used learning technologies—Perusall—promotes engagement by making it easy for students to collaboratively read, annotate, and comment on shared online documents, as illustrated in the screenshot below:

 Like Suzanne, Greta Kroeker, History, worked with CTE staff to incorporate Perusall into a survey course of Early Modern Europe.
 “Perusall,” Greta says, “helped my students engage more consistently and thoughtfully with one another, with me and my teaching assistants, and with the course content.”
 She adds that getting students to work together to annotate and discuss online readings also helped them develop their ability to read critically.